PrincetonUniversity/lucid/docs/tutorials/readme.md

 # Tutorials

 There are two [tutorials in the repository](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials).
 Each tutorial has a short series of well-documented examples that demonstrates and explains the core parts of Lucid.
-If you have not yet installed Lucid, [...]
+If you have not yet installed Lucid, refer to the install instructions on the [homepage](/):

 - [interp](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials/interp/readme.md) : Developing Lucid applications with the interpreter.